jhohertz/jhohertz.github.io/README.md

 - several themes included, meant to illustrate using base themes like "bootstrap" and "foundation", with local overrides to implement styling
 - pluggable social, comments, analytics, converted from the projects Dr. Henry takes from.
 - uses files in the _data folder for configuring much of this
+- uses the plugins github pages supports, sitemap, emoji :smile: and more.

 ## Themes